AIPI510/aipi510-fall24/README.md

 The TMDBAPIClient class provides methods to interact with the TMDB API.

-get_top_rated_movies(page=1): Fetches a list of top-rated movies.
+* get_top_rated_movies(page=1): Fetches a list of top-rated movies.
 Returns movie details including ID, title, release date, popularity, vote average, and genre IDs.<br><br>

-get_movie_details(movie_id): Retrieves detailed information about a specific movie by its ID.
+* get_movie_details(movie_id): Retrieves detailed information about a specific movie by its ID.
 Returns data including ID, title, language, overview, popularity, release date, revenue, runtime, status, vote average, and vote count.<br><br>

-search_movies(query, page=1): Searches for movies based on a query.
+* search_movies(query, page=1): Searches for movies based on a query.
 Returns a list of movies with details such as ID, title, overview, release date, popularity, vote average, vote count, original language, and genre IDs.<br><br>

-get_movies_by_genre(genre_id, page=1): Fetches movies by a specific genre ID.
+* get_movies_by_genre(genre_id, page=1): Fetches movies by a specific genre ID.
 Returns a list of movies including ID, title, release date, popularity, vote average, and genre IDs.<br><br>

-get_movie_poster(poster_path, save_path=None): Retrieves and displays or saves a movie poster image based on its path.
+* get_movie_poster(poster_path, save_path=None): Retrieves and displays or saves a movie poster image based on its path.

-.
+### Running the Code

+To execute the script and run the functions, use the following command in the CLI: python tmdb_api.py